ninaris90/ninaris90.github.io/content/en/about/index.md

 A ‘possible world’ is a technical term in linguistics describing a complete and consistent way the world is or could have been.

-We are a research-driven company, strongly rooted in [science](../science/).
+We are a research-driven company, divided into Possible Worlds Inc. and Possible Worlds Research.
+We are strongly rooted in [science](../science/).